ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 It should be possible to write plugins which need all file names of all resolver plugins.
 E.g. journalling, global mmap.

+For mmap it could work the following way:

+        preget/after/foreach

+is responsible to check if all files resolved are still the same file (and same number of files), and if the `mtime` of the mmap file is newer than the resolved file.
+Iff this is the case for every mountpoint we will (try) to load the mmaped file in:

+        preget/after/once

+The loading of the mmap might fail:

+- some checksums missing/wrong (file was tampered with)
+- endianness different
+- size of types different

+If the loading failed, we will continue by returning 1, if the loading was successful we prematurely abort `kdbGet` by returning 0.

+If we continued with `kdbGet` we want to persist the KeySet for the next `kdbGet()` with the same parameters using the global hook:

+        postget/after/once

+Additionally, below every of these position following subpositions
+exist:

+     before/init
+     after/deinit
+     before/once
+     after/once
+     before/foreach
+     after/foreach

 ## Implications